semantic-release/semantic-release/docs/recipes/travis.md

 ### `.travis.yml` configuration for non-JavaScript projects

-This example is a minimal configuration for **semantic-release** with a build running [Go 1.6 and 1.7](https://docs.travis-ci.com/user/languages/go) on Linux and OSX.
+This example is a minimal configuration for **semantic-release** with a build running [Go 1.6 and 1.7](https://docs.travis-ci.com/user/languages/go).
 See [Travis - Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build) for additional configuration options.

-This example uses [`travis-deploy-once`](https://github.com/semantic-release/travis-deploy-once) in order to [run `semantic-release` only after all tests succeeded](../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded).
-Alternatively you can use [Travis CI Build Stages recipe](travis-build-stages.md).
+This example creates a `release` [build stage](https://docs.travis-ci.com/user/build-stages) that [runs `semantic-release` only after all test jobs are successful](../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded).

 It's recommended to run the `semantic-release` command in the [Travis `deploy` step](https://docs.travis-ci.com/user/customizing-the-build/#The-Build-Lifecycle) so if an error occurs the build will fail and Travis will send a notification.

 **Note**: It's not recommended to run the `semantic-release` command in the Travis `script` step as each script in this step will be executed regardless of the outcome of the previous one.
 See [travis-ci/travis-ci#1066](https://github.com/travis-ci/travis-ci/issues/1066).

+**Advanced configuration**: Running the tests in the `script` step of the `release` stage is not necessary as the previous stage(s) already ran them.
+To increase speed, the `script` step of the `release` stage can be overwritten to skip the tests.
+Note that other commands such as build or compilation might still be required.

 ```yaml
 language: go